DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 Neither.
 Both are third-party approximations of internal Google signals (PageRank, trust flow).
 Google does not publish its own equivalent score and has explicitly said it does not use DR or DA as ranking inputs.

-Is a DR 60 Link from an Off-Topic Site Better Than a DR 35 Link from an on-Topic Site?
+Is a DR 60 Link from An Off-Topic Site Better Than a DR 35 Link from An on-Topic Site?

 Usually no. Topical relevance reweights ranking impact by 2-4x.
 A DR 35 niche-relevant link typically outperforms a DR 60 generic link in our placement-tracking dataset.